-The sub-fund may hold cash and cash equivalents, financial derivative instruments may also be used for efficient portfolio management.
+The sub-fund may invest in money market funds for liquidity management purposes, hold cash and cash equivalents, financial derivative instruments may also be used for efficient portfolio management.
 This may also include investments that are not aligned for other reasons such as corporate actions and non-availability of data.
-Cash, cash equivalents and financial derivatives instruments are not considered as sustainable or environmental investments within the sub-fund, therefore no minimum environmental or social safeguards are applied.
+Money market funds, cash, cash equivalents and financial derivatives instruments are not considered as sustainable or environmental investments within the sub-fund, therefore no minimum enviromental or social safeguards are applied.